Shourya-006/Netflix-Data-Analysis-Excel/README.md

 This project analyzes the Netflix dataset using Microsoft Excel to extract meaningful insights and build an interactive dashboard.

 ---
+🧩 Business Problem
+---
+Netflix operates in multiple global markets, but content preferences vary significantly across regions.
+The platform faces a key strategic question:

+How should Netflix optimize its content strategy for India and the USA to maximize engagement and revenue?

+Currently, content production is heavily influenced by global trends, but there is a need to understand:

+What genres perform best in India vs USA?
+Where are the content gaps in each market?
+How can Netflix improve regional engagement through better content targeting?

+👉 Without this analysis, Netflix risks underutilizing regional audience preferences and missing revenue opportunities.

+---
+🎯 Objective
+---
+The objective of this project is to:

+Compare content trends between India and the USA Identify dominant genres in each region
+Find gaps in content strategy
+Provide data-driven recommendations for future content investment

+---

 ## 🛠️ Tools Used
 - Microsoft Excel